JustinSu77/Test/README.md

 ```

 ### Initialize a map with key-value pairs
-The following code will demonstrate how to initialize a map with kep-value pairs and print. it
+The following code will demonstrate how to initialize a map with kep-value pairs already in it and print it.

 ```go
 package main